JVHallam/kata_azure_pipelines/readme.md

     * Skip a stage, if it's value is zz04

 * TEST
-    * Runthe pipeline with the defaults ( 3, including zz04 )
+    * Run the pipeline with the defaults ( 3, including zz04 )
     * Note that zz04 skips
     * Note that bonus is skipped

 * Run the pipeline with
-    * zz01, zz09, je03         -> Should have 4 stages ( including the bonus )
+    * zz01, zz09, je03         -> Should have 5 stages ( including the bonus ), and all run
-    * The default 3 site codes -> Should skip one stage ( zz04 ) and create a 4th stage, the bonus stage will skip
-    * sa01, zz04, zz09, je03   -> Should have 4 stages, zz04 is skipped, it doesn't have the bonus stage
+    * zz01, zz04, je03         -> Should have 5 stages ( including the bonus ), 3 are run, bonus and zz04 are not

 ## Job status check functions
 * Run the pipeline with the defaults ( including zz04 )
 * Make the bonus stage RUN even if something fails, by adding a condition
     * As of right now, if something is skipped, it is skipped

+* TEST:
+    * Run the pipeline with defaults ( zz01, zz04, je03 )
+    * The pipeline should skip the zz04 stage
+    * the bonus stage should now RUN

 ## Templating